DanielAdeyemi/SweetAndTreats.Solution/README.md

 - Reopen the Navigator > Schemas tab and refresh the schemas(using `Refresh All`).
  *If you already have everything set up and want to use Migrations from this project (**Highly recommended!**), follow steps below*:
 - run `dotnet restore` to restore all necessary packages
-- run `dotnet ef database update` to apply database structure from the migrations (***make sure you are inside Factory directory!***)
+- run `dotnet ef database update` to apply database structure from the migrations (***make sure you are inside SweetAndTreat directory!***)
 </details>

 <a name="view"></a>

 ### <div align="center">  🖥️ View website:
 *GitHub page is not available for this project.
-To view functionality you need to run `dotnet run` from **Factory** folder.
+To view functionality you need to run `dotnet run` from **SweetAndTreat** folder.
 After that you will see `http://localhost:5000`, click on that link and it will open web appliction in your default browser.
 In order to exit from local host use **Ctrl+C** command.*

 <a name="technology"></a>